Study for the USMLE Step 1

 Browse the Basic Science Section of the Knowledge Library

 The Knowledge Library spans everything you need to know for Step 1.
-There, you’ll find Learning Cards covering traditionally defined disciplines like anatomy, behavioral sciences, biochemistry, biostatistics and epidemiology, microbiology, pathology, pharmacology, and physiology, as well as interdisciplinary areas like genetics, aging, immunology, nutrition and molecular and cell biology.
+There, you’ll find Articles covering traditionally defined disciplines like anatomy, behavioral sciences, biochemistry, biostatistics and epidemiology, microbiology, pathology, pharmacology, and physiology, as well as interdisciplinary areas like genetics, aging, immunology, nutrition and molecular and cell biology.
 Topics can be approached from two vantage points: by discipline or by system.

 Enable Highlighting and High-Yield Mode